A Perfect 2-Day Itinerary in Venice, Italy + Complete City Guide & Tips

 5. Visit Burano

-From Murano, you can take a short boat cruise to Burano Island for another few hours of the delightful discovery of a part of ancient Rome.
-For centuries now, this small picturesque island has been home to fishermen and is famous for needle lace.
+From Murano, you can take a short boat cruise to Burano island or another few hours of the delightful discovery of a part of ancient Rome.
+For centuries now, this small picturesque island has been home to fishermen and is famous for needlelace.
 Burano is a very interesting place with brightly-colored houses which are just perfect for IG photos.

 6. Explore the colorful Island

-The stunning brightness of vibrant colors is the first thing that strikes you as you approach the island.
+The stunning brightness of vibrant colors is the first thing that strikes you as you approach the island during your 48-hour Venice itinerary.
 It’s an explosion of color, with every color of the rainbow and most of the hues in between.

 Burano is a tiny island, only about 500 meters in length.
 Take a stroll along the many alleyways and courtyards, taking in the colorful beauty as you go.
 Everywhere you turn, there is a burst of vibrant colors, it’s a lovely scene for any photographer.
 You’ll need your camera battery, so make sure it’s fully charged.